 What is Letters, Arts & Sciences?

-The Letters, Arts and Sciences (LAS) baccalaureate program is a multi-disciplinary, theme-oriented, student-designed major.
-Motivated, creative students interested in an individualized course of study find the LAS degree attractive.
+The Letters, Arts and Sciences (LASCC) baccalaureate program is a multi-disciplinary, theme-oriented, student-designed major.
+Motivated, creative students interested in an individualized course of study find the LASCC degree attractive.
 The flexibility of the LAS program helps a student prepare for a wide range of careers.

-Each LAS degree is unique and designed by the individual!
+Each LASCC degree is unique and designed by the individual!

-In consultation with the LAS adviser, the student formulates a proposal to meet his/her educational and career goals.
-The degree requirements include 36 credits in the major.
-The major requires courses in four skills areas: research proficiency, communication, critical thinking, and application of theory.
-In addition, students address a theme by selecting five senior-level courses drawn from at least three subject areas and nine additional credits from courses at any level.
-Students may not duplicate existing majors from any academic area.
+Before entering the major, the student collaborates with the LASCC adviser to formulate an academic plan to meet his/her education and career goals.
+The major (36 credits) includes courses in four skill areas (research proficiency, communication, critical thinking, and application of theory) and addresses a theme through five senior-level courses drawn from at least three subject areas and three additional courses at any level.
+Students may not duplicate existing Penn State majors.
 An important standard for entrance to the Letters, Arts, and Sciences major is the student's ability to design a program with academic integrity worthy of a bachelor of arts degree.

-Students must have a GPA of at least 2.0 with 27.5 credits completed to be eligible for entrance into this major.
-Students may enter this degree from pre-major status at Penn State, after completing an associate degree, or as a transfer student from another college.
+Students must have a completed academic plan plus a GPA of at least 2.0 with 27.5 credits completed to be eligible for entrance into this major.
+Students may enter this degree from pre-major status at Penn State, after completing and associate degree, or as students with transfer credits from another college or earned during military service.
 Students who have completed 91 credits may not enter this major.
-For the B.A. degree in Letters, Arts, and Sciences, a minimum of 120 credits is required.
+Students with fewer than 27.5 credits should start in a pre-major status.

 Students from Mont Alto have used the LAS degree as a stepping stone to graduate programs in: